 Mathematical Finance and Stochastic Analysis: Systemic risk, credit derivatives, particle systems, McKean–Vlasov problems, nonlinear SPDEs.

 The main motivation for my work is the modelling of crises and collapses in large financial markets or networks of interconnected banks, where there are conspicuous elements of systemic risk — e.g. in the sense of common exposures, flocking behaviour, and default contagion.

 Moreover, I am interested in mean field limits for noisy integrate-and-fire type models coming from mathematical neuroscience.

 Prizes, awards, and scholarships:

-I am generously supported by the EPSRC and various Danish foundations.
-In particular, I was awarded a Reinholdt W. Jorck stipend in 2015.
+My DPhil studies have been generously supported by the EPSRC and various Danish foundations.
+In 2015, I was awarded a Reinholdt W. Jorck stipend.

 Major / recent publications: